hettlage/salt-data-quality-site/README.md

 To do so, some requirements must be met.

 * All the functions for generating a data quality item (such as a plot) must be decorated with the `data_quality` decorator.
 * All of these functions must have the same signature, i.e. accept the same arguments.
 Most notably, they must accept a `start_date` and `end_date` argument.
+String values should be accepted for all the function arguments, at least if the function is returning a Bokeh model and you are planning to use the `test_bokeh_model.py` script (see below).
 * All these functions must be defined in modules in the page's package.
+* All these functions must return a Bokeh model (such as a plot) or a string containing a valid HTML element.
 * The data quality items to display must be listed in a file `content.txt`in the page's package.
 Each line in this file must contain the name for the function generating the item, as passed to the name argument of the `data_quality` decorator.

 You have to call the `default_data_quality_content_for_date_range` function with the pages package (as a string), a default start date, a default end date, and any additional arguments to call the data quality item functions with.

 ### Using Bokeh

 While ultimately it is up to you how to create a plot or table, the site is including Bokeh, and it is a good idea to use it.
-The way to do this is to create a Bokeh figure and then use Bokeh's `components` function to obtain the required JavaScript and HTML.
+You can just return the created  Bokeh model; there is no need to convert it into HTML.
 Here is a simple example:

 ```python
 import pandas as pd